Humidity control is crucial in a grow room. That’s true whether you’re starting seedlings, rooting cuttings, or drying.

 VPD is largely determined by the temperature and relative humidity in an environment.
 As the temperature goes up and the relative humidity goes down, the air’s ability to absorb moisture increases.

 We’ll avoid getting too far into the technical aspects of VPD for now.
-(If you want to learn more, check out this study.)
+(If you want to learn more, check out this article.
 We’re focused on providing you ways to achieve the VPD you want for your grow room.

 Finding the Right VPD